yuxi-o/libplctag/BUILD.md

 The last response in that thread shows a DLL to copy.
 At least on my Win7 system, this worked fine.

-I only have Windows 7.
 If you find that these instructions are wrong for Windows 10, please let me know what does work!

 # Instructions for Windows with MINGW or similar